MustnotCan/EasyDrawer-Frontend/README.md

-# PDF Management Frontend
+# EasyDrawer Frontend

 ## Description

-This repository contains the frontend Single Page Application (SPA) for the PDF Management app.
+This repository contains the frontend for the EasyDrawer App.
 Built with React, it provides a user-friendly interface for managing, browsing, and tagging PDFs by communicating with the backend API.
 The frontend features client-side routing with React Router and efficient data handling with React Query, all styled with Chakra UI for an accessible and responsive experience.

-## Features

-- Client-side routing with React Router
-- Data fetching and caching via React Query
-- Tag-based PDF management UI
-- Folder and file operations
-- Search and filter capabilities
-- Responsive and accessible design using Chakra UI
+For more details about the app refer to the backend repository: [EasyDrawer backend](https://github.com/MustnotCan/EasyDrawer-Backend)

 ## Local developement setup :